napari/docs/docs/plugins/building_a_plugin/best_practices.md

   occurs with the bundle app.
 Trying to fix these issues is almost impossible for GUI centric users, leaving them the only recourse of re-installing.

-## Don't import from any specific Qt backend (e.g. PyQt5, PySide2, etc.) in your plugin: use `qtpy`

-    If you use `from PyQt5 import QtCore` (or similar) in your plugin, but the end-user has chosen to use `PySide2` for their Qt backend — or vice versa — then your plugin will fail to import.
-Instead use `from qtpy import QtCore`.  `qtpy` is a [Qt compatibility layer](https://github.com/spyder-ide/qtpy) that will import from whatever backend is installed in the environment.

 ````{tip}
 1. You can still include a specific Qt backend in optional `dev` or `testing` dependencies!
 Just *don't* include a specific Qt backend (or `napari[all]`, which currently includes PyQt5)